Helius Medical Technologies, In – Consenus Indicates Potential 562.5% Upside

-Helius Medical Technologies, In with ticker code (HSDT) have now 1 analysts covering the stock.
-The analyst consensus points to a rating of ‘None’.
-The range between the high target price and low target price is between 2.12 and 2.12 with a mean TP of 2.12.
-Given that the stocks previous close was at 0.32 this would imply there is a potential upside of 562.5%.
-The 50 day moving average now sits at 0.35 and the 200 day MA is 0.81.
-The market cap for the company is $11m.
-Company Website: http://heliusmedical.com
+Helius Medical Technologies, In found using ticker (HSDT) now have 1 analysts in total covering the stock.
+The consensus rating is ‘None’.
+The range between the high target price and low target price is between 2.12 and 2.12 and has a mean target at 2.12.
+With the stocks previous close at 0.32 this indicates there is a potential upside of 562.5%.
+The 50 day MA is 0.34 and the 200 moving average now moves to 0.79.
+The company has a market capitalisation of $16m.
+You can visit the company’s website by visiting: http://heliusmedical.com

 Helius Medical Technologies, a neurotechnology company, focuses on developing, licensing, or acquiring noninvasive technologies for the treatment of symptoms caused by neurological disease or trauma.
 The company’s product is Portable Neuromodulation Stimulator, a medical device in Canada for the treatment of chronic balance deficit associated with a mild to moderate traumatic brain injury.
 Its PoNS device treats neurostimulation of cranial nerves via the tongue to restore lost function.
 Helius Medical Technologies is headquartered in Newtown, Pennsylvania.